 This story hits particularly close to home for those of us with babysitters, who are thinking “Why them?
 Could something like this happen to me?”
 As soon as I start thinking about it I have to force myself to stop, because it’s just unimaginable.

 The relationship between parents and babysitters is a complex and an intense one.
-Babysitters enter the life of a family and are entrusted with their precious children.
+When you find a babysitter, you are letting them into your home and they are entrusted with your precious children.
 In many ways they become part of the family and at times are asked to do everything a parent normally would do: bathe the child, feed the child, take the child where she needs to be, provide love and comfort.
 Despite this close relationship — and I’ve seen this happen before — sometimes the family knows virtually nothing about the babysitter’s life away from work.
 They might come through a friend, an agency, a chance encounter at the playground.
 It really makes you think.
+And sometimes mother instincts can’t pick up on cases like this.

 At the same time, many families do extensive background checks, and no matter how careful you are, can you really ever know and trust someone completely?
+Is it really enough to just trust your instincts?
 I certainly don’t know about the particular circumstances of this family, but I read that the mother had blogged about visiting her nanny’s family in the Dominican Republic.

 Most nannies and babysitters step right in and give loving care and do the invaluable work of helping families raise their children.
 This family was not so lucky.
 My thoughts and prayers are with them.